RareCan BioResource donor information

 How is the BioResource funded?

-To ensure the BioResource is a long-term, sustainable resource we have set RareCan up as a business that will charge research teams to use the BioResource.
-Revenue will be reinvested in RareCan, but may also be used to pay dividends to investors and incentivise staff.
+To ensure the BioResource is a long-term, sustainable resource we have set RareCan up as a commercial, for-profit, business that will charge research teams to use the BioResource.
+The money paid to Rarecan will be reinvested in the company but may also be used to pay dividends to investors and incentivise staff.

 As part of your clinical care, you may need a biopsy or surgery to diagnose your condition.
 Often there are cells or tissue left over which are either stored in the hospital where they were obtained or discarded.
 We would like to invite you to donate some of this for medical research related to rare cancers.
 We would also like to ask your permission to use some details about you and your medical condition in research projects.
 We will not pass on any information which could reveal your identity to the researchers.